EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 a small file
 a large file
 ~~~
 `x` variables in an MRS represent "individuals" or "things in the world".
-So, we need to find the values of `x` that make both the predications in `large(x), file(x)` be `true`.
+So, we need to find which individuals from the world that, when put into `x`, make both the predications in `large(x), file(x)` be `true`.

-While this is trivial to solve by looking at it, once the world contains a million objects, we need a more systematic approach.
+While this is trivial to solve by looking at it, once the world contains a million objects we will need a more systematic approach.

 ## A Backtracking MRS Solver
 We can look at solving an MRS as a [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) which is a well-studied class of problems that have a finite set of constraints over variables.
 In the MRS case, the constraints are the predications: